fabric8io/docker-maven-plugin/doc/manual.md

   `dir`)
 * The `<id>` is ignored since only a single assembly descriptor is used (no need to distinguish multiple descriptors)

+Also you can inline assembly into `assemblyDef` in the pom file

 Alternatively `descriptorRef` can be used with the name of a predefined assembly descriptor.
 The following symbolic names can be